-Swift is one of the most well-organized and well-structured open source app programming languages ever introduced by Apple for iPhone App Development.
-When we make comparison between Swift and Objective-C, the result is that it’s faster, calls for less memory management and is much more expressive when compared to the scope of Objective-C or Python.
-The benefits that Swift comes with have placed the programming language in the list of the top programming languages of 2018.
+When we make a comparison between Swift and Objective-C, the result is that it’s faster, calls for less memory management and is much more expressive when compared to the scope of Objective-C or Python.
+The benefits that Swift comes with have placed the programming language in the list of the top programming languages ruling the market.

 Swift Programming Language is the fastest growing open source language

 Swift was declared open-source in 2015.
 This opens the language up to reach its capability to be applied across a number of platforms and even for the backend infrastructure.
 By open-sourcing the language, Apple is now able to generate feedback from iOS App Development community for making improvements on more regular basis.
 The popularity of Swift cannot be attributed to the fact that it is well designed and structured, but also because the language is supported by the millions of developers, globally.